firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 - can't make it look (to someone else) like the user is receiving money from somewhere that they are not.
 - can't send money to the user at any address of theirs that the adversary did not already know about.
 - can't cause the app to display an false official-looking message.
-- can't learn any of the user's cryptographic key material (spending keys, viewing keys, seed phrase, etc.)
 - can't see any of the user's wallet history when they connect to this lightwalled instance for the first time (after previously using a different one).
-- can't cause the funds the user sends to someone else to be gone from their wallet but be unspendable by the recipient.

 There are some known weaknesses this adversary can exploit.
 In addition to all of the known weaknesses from the sections below (which also apply to this